biojava/biojava.github.io/_wikis/BioJava:Download_1.6.md

 A binary distribution is available as [biojava.jar](http://www.biojava.org/download/bj16/bin/biojava.jar) file (3.3Mb).
 For some browsers, right click and select "Save Link As".
-This file contains documentation, source and binaries.
-Please note that this JAR file <b>cannot</b> be dropped directly into your class path.
-You need to unpack the binaries first (or download them seperately below).

 ### Support libraries